SW881/minecraft-fps/README.md

 * Rendering Sun with normalBias and offest

 ### 4. Raycasting for bullet shooting
-* Raycasting using THREE Js
+* Raycasting using THREE JS
 * Raycasting using RAPIER Physics

 ### 5. Collision detection for characters (hitboxes)
 * Hitboxes for characters parts
 * Bullets collision detection for hitboxes

-### 6. Basic Character integration with weapons and complete fps
-* Weapon Selection
-* Weapon Switch
-* Sniper weapon